australiangreens/agvrules/docs/constitution/01-fundamental-matters.md

         (a)	participants should come with a commitment to reaching consensus and in a spirit of collaboration and collective responsibility;
         (b)	meaningful participation should be fostered by all participants;
         (c)	the expression of diverse views should be encouraged;
-        (d)	enough time should be devoted to allow su+cient deliberation; and (e)	a properly made decision should be accepted by all.</subclause-letters>
+        (d)	enough time should be devoted to allow sufficient deliberation; and (e)	a properly made decision should be accepted by all.</subclause-letters>

     (3)	Each decision to delegate power must be made by balancing the following principles: